 - NEVER use fire alarm for notification purposes.

-Students may apply to use a waterbed in college housing.
+Students may apply to use a waterbed in University housing.
 Failure to follow the guidelines below will result in loss of privilege, a $75.00 fine, and/or possible judicial sanctions.

 - Student must make a written request/application to the Housing Office.
 This application must include proof of liability insurance — $100,000. (cost is approximately $25.00 for $100,000 coverage per year).